emc-mongoose/mongoose/doc/output/metrics.md

 ## 2.1.
 Console

-Console summary metrics output has YAML-like format for the better readability:
+Console summary metrics output has YAML format for the better readability:
 ```yaml
 ---
 # Results ##############################################################################################################